 Laura loves character-driven, page-turning fiction that gives surprising insight into the complexities and contradictions of human nature.
 The common thread in the diverse range of projects Laura represents is a strong voice and the ability to make readers both feel and think.
 She has a special fondness for characters with an insider-outsider perspective; for narrative risk-takers; and for books that make her laugh out loud and sob into her tea.
 Really, in the end, she's category-agnostic.
 Give her a swing-for-the-fences literary voice and a compulsively readable plot, and she'll be happy.

 Right now she's particularly seeking upper middle-grade and YA fiction.
 She's drawn to contemporary fiction, multi-cultural fiction; genre fiction with an emotional underpinning; speculative fiction and alternate histories/realities; fantasy and paranormal; thrillers, science fiction and horror; neo-gothic and neo-Victorian novels; subversive fairy tales; and other genres that hark back to her 19th century Brit Lit roots.
 She has a weakness for novels that turn her favorite classics (hint, Jane Austen, Shakespeare, original fairy tales, Dante, the Pre-Raphaelites) or myths inside out, give them an intriguing new context, and bring something unexpected to the table.
-She'd be thrilled to find a Hugo Cabret-like illustrated novel for older readers.
+She's drawn to works that tell a great story using words and images in unexpected ways, and would be thrilled to find a Hugo Cabret-like illustrated novel for older readers.
 She loves works that take highly commercial tropes and give them surprising depth and real emotional resonance.

 Laura's work as an agent is enhanced by some fun moonlighting on the other side of the table.
 She's the author of a picture book, BUYING, TRAINING, AND CARING FOR YOUR DINOSAUR (Knopf/RH), illustrated by Marc Brown, creator of Arthur.
 She's also the author of an illustrated chapter book, ROYAL PRINCESS ACADEMY: DRAGON DREAMS, illustrated by Melanie Florian (Dial/Penguin).
 Laura has a Ph.D. in English Literature and was a faculty member in English Departments of the University of Virginia, Osaka University of Foreign Studies, and Santa Clara University.
 She speaks at writers' conferences and book festivals throughout the country and overseas.
 Laura will never forget certain books she read as a teen, books that had an enormous impact at the time and, in retrospect, changed her forever.
 These are the kinds of books she's still most drawn to—stories that evoke the joy and sadness, the complexity and pathos, the struggle and confusion, of being human.